spitschan/ShapeToolbox/doc/source/installation.rst

 Platform
 ========

-Should run on GLU/Linux, Mac, and Windows.
+|toolbox| *should* run on GNU/Linux, Mac, and Windows.
+It was
+developed in GNU/Linux, and tested most extensively on GNU/Linux and Mac.

 Octave or Matlab
 ================

-Mainly developed on Ubuntu Linux using Octave 3.8.1.
+|toolbox| was mainly developed on Ubuntu Linux using Octave 3.8.1.
 Tested on XXXX.
-Should work with any reasonably up-to-date version of Octave or Matlab, but no guarantees.
+It should work with any reasonably up-to-date version of Octave or Matlab, but no guarantees.

 ================
 Getting the code